“Prawn noodle soup with super tender pork ribs in slow cooker”

 Yes, it turned out fabulously.
 I love the taste of soup with a hint of dried anchovies and spices.
 The intense flavour in the soup was enhanced by slow cooking method.
 As I need to work, and wish to cook the ribs till very tender which can be achieved only by hours of cooking.
 I cooked it first in the wok, and then, transferred over to slow cooker, early in the morning before leaving the house.
 Goodness!
 The pork ribs were so tender which almost melt in the mouth.
 To me, it taste better than the outside stores.

-Both my hubby and my girl loved it a lot!
-If you ask me if there is anything to be commented, I would say..
+If you ask me if there would anything to be commented, I would say…..
 2 teaspoons of brown sugar might be a little too sweet.
 If you prefer more briny taste, reduce the sugar adding to 1 teaspoon instead, as desired.
 Other than that, this prawn noodle soup is a near perfect creation.

 It might look deceptively complicated to cook, but it wasn’t the case at all.
 Simple steps with ingredients easily available at the supermarkets or wet markets.
 You, too, give it a try!